 Advice for Feeding Dogs

 Your veterinarian can run blood tests to ensure that your dog’s new diet is not triggering physiological changes that can lead to DCM.
 If blood tests reveal a problem, there are protein supplements your veterinarian can recommend that should resolve the situation.

-Having covered the susceptibility of some dog breeds to struvite crystals and DCM, this seems like an excellent time to make the plea that your next dog be a rescued mutt.
-Not only are mixed breeds unlikely to develop struvite crystals or DCM, their hybrid vigor typically makes them less disposed to a variety of other maladies, from hip dysplasia to epilepsy.
-On top of enjoying better health, mixed breeds are typically in urgent need of rescue—the Humane Society of the United States estimates that, in the United States alone, between three and four million unadopted cats and dogs are killed in shelters each year.
+Given the susceptibility of some dog breeds to struvite crystals and DCM, now is a great time to suggest that your next dog be a rescued mutt.
+Mixed breeds are unlikely to develop struvite crystals or DCM.
+Plus, their hybrid vigor typically makes them less disposed to a variety of other maladies, from hip dysplasia to epilepsy.
+Mixed breeds consistently enjoy better health than purebreds, and consequently have far lower veterinary bills.

 Should You or Shouldn’t You?